mikhalexandr/mikhalexandr/README.md

-Hi 👋 My name is Alexandr Mikhalcheknov
+Hi 👋, my name is Alexandr Mikhalcheknov
 =======================================

 A young back-end developer who is still learning